 - Contact your HR or benefits administrator: Ask if your plan includes a separate telehealth vendor or if telemedicine is integrated into your medical plan.
 Inquire about copay amounts and whether visits count toward your deductible.

-- Confirm provider network: Ensure the telemedicine service you plan to use is in-network.
+- Confirm provider network: Ensure the telemedicine service is in-network.
 Many employer-sponsored telehealth vendors are in-network by default, but third-party apps may not be.

 The Bottom Line

-Yes, telemedicine visits are covered by the vast majority of healthcare benefits today, but your out-of-pocket cost and the scope of coverage depend entirely on your employer’s plan design.
-Traditional plans often require copays or deductibles, and not all virtual visits are treated equally.
-However, innovative systems like WellthCare are transforming the experience-offering $0 copay preventive care used first, with rewards and retirement savings built right in.
-The key is to verify your specific plan details and explore whether your employer has added a program that makes telemedicine not just covered, but compounding in value.
+Yes, telemedicine is covered by most benefits today.
+But your cost and coverage scope depend on your employer's plan design.
+Traditional plans often require copays or deductibles, and not all virtual visits are equal.
+Yet innovative programs like WellthCare transform the experience — $0 copay preventive care used first, with rewards and retirement savings built in.
+So check your specific plan, and see if your employer offers something that makes telemedicine not just covered, but compounding in value.
 When healthcare pays you back, every virtual visit becomes a step toward both better health and greater wealth.